Who We Are

 B.A. in English, University of Michigan

 Phyllis Glink (she/her/hers) is the Executive Director of the Irving Harris Foundation.
-In her over two decades with the Foundation she has led, developed and implemented its grantmaking and field leadership work in the areas of early childhood development and child and family welfare, reproductive health and justice, Jewish values, and social justice.
-Phyllis works closely with the Foundation’s partners in the non-profit, advocacy, philanthropy, and government communities to leverage shared investment and maximize the impact of Foundation grants in Illinois and across the country.
-She leads the Foundation’s partnerships with national replication and public policy efforts such as BUILD, the Early Learning Challenge Collaborative, First Five Years Fund, the Alliance for Early Success, the Educare Learning Network, Health Connect One’s replication of the Community Based Doula model and the Harris Foundation’s Early Childhood Professional Development Network, a group of 18 infant mental health and child trauma institutions across the United States and Israel.
-Phyllis holds many leadership roles in the public and philanthropic sectors including serving as co-chair of the Governor’s Early Learning Council, the Illinois Commission on Equitable Funding for Early Childhood Education and Care, the Advisory Board of the National Center of Excellence in Infant and Early Childhood Mental Health Consultation, the Membership Committee for the Early Childhood Funders’ Collaborative, and co-chairs BUILD’s Advisory Board.
+In her over two decades with the Foundation, she has helped to develop and implement its grantmaking and field leadership strategies in the areas of early childhood development and infant and early childhood mental health, reproductive health and justice, Jewish values, and social justice.
+She works closely with the Foundation’s team and the Foundation’s partners in the non-profit, advocacy, philanthropy, and government communities to leverage shared investments and maximize the impact of Foundation grants in Illinois and across the country.
+She holds many leadership roles in the public and philanthropic sectors including serving as co-chair of the Governor’s Early Learning Council, chair of the BUILD Advisory Board and Co-chair of the Early Relational Health committee at the Early Childhood Funders Collaborative.
+She was a commissioner on the Illinois Commission on Equitable Funding for Early Childhood Education and Care, the Advisory Board of the National Center of Excellence in Infant and Early Childhood Mental Health Consultation, and a long serving member of the State’s Childcare Advisory Board.
+Glink served on the transition teams for Governor Pritzker, Governor Rauner, Mayor Lightfoot and President Barack Obama.

-Ms. Glink earned her Master’s in Public Policy from The University of Chicago Harris School of Public Policy and her B.A. from the University of Michigan.
+Phyliis earned her Master’s in Public Policy from The University of Chicago Harris School of Public Policy and her B.A. from the University of Michigan.